• Skip to primary navigation

 Think of it this way: If an editor has a limited freelance budget, is working under immense pressure, and is worried about her own job and paycheck, isn’t she going to rely on freelancers she has worked with and trusts over those that are new to her?

 Pick up the phone.
 Talk to your existing clients and editors about what they need.
 Are they suffering, too?
 Can you go over and above and help them with a few extra things?
-Be the person your editors can rely on in the good times, and they’ll trust you in the bad.
+Be the person your editors can rely on in good times, and they’ll trust you in the bad.

 5. Make marketing a part of your every day